Narcissistic parent

 A narcissistic parent is a parent affected by narcissism or narcissistic personality disorder.
 Typically, narcissistic parents are exclusively and possessively close to their children and are threatened by their children's growing independence.
-This results in a pattern of narcissistic attachment, with the parent considering that the child exists solely to fulfill the parent's needs and wishes.
-A narcissistic parent will often try to control their children with threats and emotional abuse.
-Narcissistic parenting adversely affects the psychological development of children, affecting their reasoning and their emotional, ethical, and societal behaviors and attitudes.
-Personal boundaries are often disregarded with the goal of molding and manipulating the child to satisfy the parent's expectations.

-Narcissistic people have low self-esteem and feel the need to control how others regard them, fearing that otherwise they will be blamed or rejected and their personal inadequacies will be exposed.
 Narcissistic parents are self-absorbed, often to the point of grandiosity.
-They also tend to be inflexible, and lack the empathy necessary for child raising.
+They also tend to be inflexible and lack the empathy necessary for child raising.

 Characteristics

-The term narcissism, as used in Sigmund Freud’s clinical study, includes behaviors such as self-aggrandizement, self-esteem, vulnerability, fear of losing the affection of people and of failure, reliance on defense mechanisms, perfectionism, and interpersonal conflict.
+Narcissism, as described in Sigmund Freud’s clinical study, includes behaviors such as self-aggrandizement, self-esteem, vulnerability, fear of failure, fear of losing people's affection, reliance on defense mechanisms, perfectionism, and interpersonal conflict.

-To maintain their self-esteem and protect their vulnerable true selves, narcissists seek to control the behavior of others, particularly that of their children whom they view as extensions of themselves.
+To maintain their self-esteem and protect their vulnerable true selves, narcissists seek to control others' behavior, particularly that of their children, whom they view as extensions of themselves.
 Thus, narcissistic parents may speak of "carrying the torch", maintaining the family image, or making the mother or father proud.
 They may reproach their children for exhibiting weakness, being too dramatic, being selfish, or not meeting expectations.
-Children of narcissists learn to play their part and to show off their special skill(s), especially in public or for others.
-They typically do not have many memories of having felt loved or appreciated for being themselves.
-Instead, they associate their experience of love and appreciation with conforming to the demands of the narcissistic parent.
+Children of narcissists learn to play their part and to show off their special skills, especially in public or for others.

 Destructive narcissistic parents have a pattern of consistently needing to be the focus of attention, exaggerating, seeking compliments, and putting their children down.
-Punishment in the form of blame, criticism or emotional blackmail, and attempts to induce guilt may be used to ensure compliance with the parent's wishes and their need for narcissistic supply.
+Punishment in the form of blame, criticism or emotional blackmail, and attempts to induce guilt may be used to ensure compliance with the parent's wishes and fuel their need for narcissistic supply.